2002 Port Vila earthquake: Damage

 There were no immediate reports of serious casualties but the earthquake caused major damage to buildings and infrastructure such as numerous schools, as well as factories and shops that were deemed unsafe.
 The Teuma bridge, which links the southern coast of Efate to the capital, was badly damaged.
 Three bridges other bridges that connect other parts of the island, as well as other infrastructure from other small communities within Mele Bay, sustained heavy damage.
 Landslides blocked and buried many roads, most notably one that links to the main wharf in Klems Hill.
-The condition of agriculture in the area was dire and would be even more crippled adding to which more possibly strong aftershocks as well as heavy rains that may hit hit the areas.
+The condition of agriculture in the area was dire and would be even more crippled adding to which more possibly strong aftershocks as well as heavy rains that may hit the areas.